 Redefine the way you live and learn in Rabat through our cultural events, such as:

 Although your adventure begins in Rabat, our field trips take you to other great locations in Morocco and Europe to provide contrast and context for what you are learning in Rabat.
-Your program includes two field trips in the program fee.
-Past destinations are listed below.The field trips to Spain and Middle Atlas Mountains require an additional fee.
+Your program includes two field trips in the program fee,.
+Some of the trips come at an additional cost.
+Possible destinations include:

 Meknes and Volubulis